-You’re probably familiar with solvents and cannabinoids at this point, but what about terpenes?
-What are these compounds and how do they influence the properties of hemp in general, and of hemp oil in particular?
+You’re probably familiar with cannabinoids at this point, but what about terpenes?
+What are terpenes and what do they do within hemp & hemp oil?
+Let’s explore these questions in detail.

 Plants like rosemary, mint or basil have a strong terpene profile, and this is why they’re referred to as aromatic plants.
-Cannabis at its turn contains a wide range of terpenes (over 200) that are thought to interact synergistically with the cannabinoids in the plant, and to enhance its health effects.
+Cannabis contains a wide range of terpenes (over 200) that are thought to interact synergistically with the cannabinoids in the plant, and to enhance its health effects.
 As a result, some of these terpenes appear in CBD.
 The list below defines terpenes that are commonly found in hemp.

-BCP (beta-caryophyllene) for example is a terpene found in the cannabis plant that is known to activate the CB2 receptor in the endocannabinoid system and to exert anti-inflammatory effects.
-It’s non-psychoactive, and is the first FDA approved dietary cannabinoid, being used as food additive.
+BCP (beta-caryophyllene) is a terpene found in the cannabis plant that is known to activate the CB2 receptor in the endocannabinoid system and to exert anti-inflammatory effects.
+It’s non-psychoactive, and is the first FDA approved dietary cannabinoid, being used as a food additive.

-Alpha-pinene for example is one of the most known terpenes in cannabis and is also found in sage and rosemary.
+Alpha-pinene is one of the most known terpenes in cannabis and is also found in sage and rosemary.
 One benefit of this terpene is that it is known to act as a natural bronchodilator and expectorant and to help one focus better.
 It increases the mental energy and can even act as a topical antiseptic.

-Limonene, another terpenes found in the cannabis strains, is also present in citrus fruits, juniper and peppermint, and has anti-fungal, anti-bacterial and anti-depressant effects.
+Limonene, another terpene found in the cannabis strains, is also present in citrus fruits, juniper and peppermint, and has beneficial anti-fungal, anti-bacterial and anti-depressant effects.
 Moreover, it is suggested that this compound exerts anti-carcinogenic properties, and is known to increase blood pressure.

-Myrcene is found in menthol, lemon grass and most varieties of marijuana, and is widely used in the perfumery industry.
-Just like the previously mentioned compounds, it has anti-microbial and anti-septic properties, and acts as a natural anti-depressant, anti-carcinogen and anti-inflammatory agent.
+Myrcene is found in menthol, lemongrass and most varieties of marijuana, and is widely used in the perfumery industry.
+Just like the previously mentioned compounds, this beneficial terpene has anti-microbial and anti-septic properties, and acts as a natural anti-depressant, anti-carcinogen and anti-inflammatory agent.
 It’s a relaxing substance and in marijuana-derived products, it increases the cell membrane permeability, allowing for higher amounts of THC to travel to the brain cells.

 Terpenes and hemp oil

 Unlike cannabis, hemp does not have a strong flavor and is not referred to as an aromatic plant, therefore the terpene profile of hemp is less significant than that of cannabis.
-But the plant still contains such compounds, and none of them is psychoactive.
-Terpenes in hemp have anti-inflammatory, anti-bacterial and anti-viral properties, the most known of them being caryophyllene and myrcene.
+But the plant still contains such compounds, and none of them are psychoactive.
+Terpenes in hemp have anti-inflammatory, antibacterial and anti-viral properties, the most known of them being caryophyllene and myrcene.

 The hemp plant contains 120 terpenes, but depending on the processing method, these can or cannot be found in the CBD oil.
-Oil made of hemp seeds is less abundant in terpenes than the similar product obtained from other portions of the plant (Hendriks et al, 1978).
+Terpene oil made of hemp seeds is less abundant in terpenes than the similar product obtained from other portions of the plant (Hendriks et al, 1978).

 Hemp contains mostly monoterpenes and sesquiterpenes (Turner et al, 1980), which can be concentrated into essential oils through steam distillation methods.
-Myrcene is also known to exhibit anti-oxidant properties (Duke, 1999), and caryophyllene has cytoprotective effects.
+Myrcene is also known to exhibit antioxidant properties (Duke, 1999), and caryophyllene has cytoprotective effects.
 Cannabinoids have no smell, so the flavor and aroma of hemp products depends on their terpenes profile.
 Of all the terpenes found in hemp, only few appear in amounts high enough to be noteworthy.
 That being said, if you’d like to try our CBD Hemp Oil--you can see for yourself which terpenes you detect.